SuiSec/SuiSecBlockList/README.md

   // block the domain
 }

 // 4.
-Fetch the packjectlist and persist it in the storage, Once you have a packjectlist object saved, you can execute lookups blocklist.fetchPackagelist();
+Fetch the package list and persist it in the storage, Once you have a package list object saved, you can execute lookups blocklist.fetchPackagelist();

 const action = blocklist.scanPackage(